Southwest Conference: The last days of the College Football Association

 On June 27, 1984, the U.S. Supreme Court ruled in NCAA v.
 Board of Regents of the University of Oklahoma that the NCAA could not punish its membership for selling their media content.
 As a result, individual schools and athletic conferences were freed to negotiate contracts on their own behalf.
 The Big Ten and Pacific-10 conferences sold their rights to CBS and ABC.
 Most of the rest of the Division I-A football programs (what is now called the Division I Football Bowl Subdivision) chose to sell their rights together through an organization called the College Football Association to ABC and CBS.
 The primary function of the CFA was to negotiate television broadcast rights for its member conferences and independent colleges.

 By 1990, the television landscape had changed and a number of the stronger programs saw opportunities for better deals outside of the CFA.
 This was spearheaded by Notre Dame, who left the CFA and sold their home game broadcast rights to NBC in time for the 1991 season.

 When the Southeastern Conference (SEC) invited the University of Arkansas and the University of South Carolina to join the conference in 1990, it created shockwaves across the CFA.
 The other conferences in the CFA correctly assumed the SEC made these additions to create a better TV product with the idea of leaving the CFA.
 The SEC represented one of the more valuable assets in the CFA.
-It seemed likely if the SEC departed, the other conferences could have quite a difficult time securing good TV deals.
+It seemed likely that if the SEC departed, other conferences would have a more difficult time securing preferable TV deals.